astronomer/astro-blog/posts/airflow-ray.md

 ## Training an XGBoost model with Ray in a notebook

 In this example, we’ve created a basic Jupyter notebook model that pulls the HIGGS dataset, splits training and testing data, and creates/validates a model using the XGBoost on Ray, which scales XGBoost training onto a cluster using Ray.
 Everything here can run locally on a user’s laptop or via a remote Ray cluster with minimal work.
-This stack handles the experimentation aspect of model building very well, but now comes the question of how we turn this experiment into a production-ready Airflow DAG.
+This stack handles the experimentation aspect of model building very well, and we can now dive into how to turn his experiment into a production-ready Airflow DAG.

 ![Ray Notebook](../assets/ray_notebook.png)